 Rural residential development can be found scattered throughout Yakima County.
-These ~~settlement development~~ patterns have been reinforced through the County's Zoning Ordinance.
-In ~~1974~~2000, Yakima County adopted an zoning ordinance that established ~~a Residential Agricultural~~^{four rural} zones for its ~~most highly~~ developed rural residential areas.
-By setting ~~a one acre~~ minimum rural lot sizes ~~these~~ zones promoted ~~an already emerging~~^{GMA compliant} rural development patterns.
+These development patterns have been reinforced through the County's Zoning Ordinance.
+In 2000, Yakima County adopted a zoning ordinance that established four rural zones for its developed rural residential areas.
+By setting minimum rural lot sizes these zones promoted GMA compliant rural development patterns.
 In 2015, Yakima County updated the zoning ordinance and combined two the rural zoning districts into one new zone that better reflected the existing development patterns.